 Applicable to All assessee engaged in the business of - • Prospecting for petroleum or natural gas; or • Extraction or production of petroleum or natural gas; or • Both - in India.
-Conditions to be satisfied Agreement with the Central Government: The Central Government has entered into an agreement with the assessee for such business.
-Deposit of amount: The assessee must deposit an amount - With the State Bank of India in an account (herein after referred to as special account) maintained in an account (hereinafter referred as Site Restoration Account) opened by the assessee in accordance with and for the purposes specified in a scheme approved by the Government of India in the Ministry of Petroleum &amp; Natural Gas.

-3. Time of deposit : Such amount must be deposited before the end of the previous year.
-4. Audit of books of account: Accounts must be audited & auditor's report should be filed in Form 3AD along with return of income.
-Note: In case, where the assessee is required under any other law to get his accounts audited, it shall be sufficient compliance if such assessee gets the accounts audited under such law and furnishes the report of audit required under such other law and a report in Form 3AD.
-Quantum of Deduction a. b.
-Minimum of the following: Amount so deposited (as discussed above); or 20% of the profit of such business computed under the head "Profits & gains of business or profession" before allowing deduction under this section and before adjusting brought forward business loss.
+Conditions to be satisfied 1.
+Agreement with the Central Government: The Central Government has entered into an agreement with the assessee for such business.
+2. Deposit of amount: The assessee must deposit an amount - With the State Bank of India in an account (herein after referred to as special account) maintained in an account (hereinafter referred as Site Restoration Account) opened by the assessee - in accordance with and for the purposes specified in a scheme approved by the Government of India in the Ministry of Petroleum & Natural Gas.
+Treatment of interest: Any amount credited in the special account or site restoration account by way of interest shall be deemed to be a deposit.
+Time of deposit: Such amount must be deposited before the end of the previous year.
+4. Audit of books of account: Accounts must be audited & auditor's report should be filed in Form 3AD is required to be uploaded one month prior to the due date of filing of return Note : In case, where the assessee is required under any other law to get his accounts audited, it shall be sufficient compliance if such assessee gets the accounts audited under such law and furnishes the report of audit required under such other law and a report in Form 3AD.
+Quantum of Minimum of the following: Deduction a.
+Amount so deposited (as discussed above); or b.
+20% of the profit of such business computed under the head "Profits & gains of business or profession" before allowing deduction under this section and before adjusting brought forward business loss.